Conservation of Momentum

 Worked Example:

-Two carts on a frictionless track.
-Cart A () moves right at .
-Cart B () is stationary.
-They collide and cart B moves off at .
-Calculate the final velocity of cart A.
+Two carts are on a frictionless track.
+The silver cart () is moving to the right at .
+The green cart () is stationary.
+They collide and after the collision the green cart moves off at .
+Calculate the final velocity of the silver cart.

 Answer:

 First we need to calculate the total momentum before the collision.
-Because cart B is stationary, the total momentum will be only the momentum of cart A:
+The total of teh momentum of the silver cart and the green cart, .
+Because the green cart is stationary, its momentum before is zero.

 Worked Example: